ugurcanlacin/backendstory/spring-security-upgrade/README.md

-# Spring Security Authentication Scenario
+# Spring Security Configuration without WebSecurityConfigurerAdapter

 This project is used to explain how authentication architecture works in Spring Security.
+It is actually copy of `spring-security-authentication-scenario-5` project in the same repo.
+However, Spring Security deprecated WebSecurityConfigurerAdapter since 5.7.
+This repo removes `WebSecurityConfigurerAdapter` and use up-to-date configuration.

 Please visit this blog post if you want to read. https://backendstory.com/spring-security-authentication-architecture-explained-in-depth/